 “It all boils down to this.
 I used to hate these college coaches or any coach that was 25 points ahead with three minutes left to go, and they’re up there yellin’ and coachin’ because they’re on TV, and they want their picture on, and they get recognition.
 To me, the game was over.
 The day’s work is done.
 Worry about the next game.
 This game is over.
-So I would light a cigar and sit on the bench and just watch it.
+So I would light a cigar, sit on the bench, and watch it.
 The game was over, for all intents and purposes.
 I didn’t want to rub anything in or show anybody what a great coach I was when I was 25 points ahead.
 Why?
 I gotta win by 30?
 What the hell difference does it make?” — Red Auerbach (as reported by Cigar Aficionado, Summer 1994)

-Was it Obnoxious and Did it Piss Off the Opposition?
+Was it Obnoxious, and Did it Piss Off the Opposition?

-Let’s face it though.
+Let’s face it, though.
 The guy was a winner.
-When you win you get to make your own rules.
+When you win, you get to make your own rules.

 What Kind of Victory Cigars did Red Auerbach Smoke?

-At one point he had an endorsement deal with King Edwards, a cigar manufacturer of the era.
+At one point, he had an endorsement deal with King Edwards, a cigar manufacturer of the era.
 He also acknowledged receiving many cigars as gifts from his many Celtics fans.
 Of course, he smoked those too.
-If there is one cigar he is linked to by brand as being a favorite it is probably the Hoyo de Monterrey.
+If there is one cigar he is linked to by brand as being a favorite, it is probably the Hoyo de Monterrey.